 Seidman concludes, “The more alike you are, the less there is to fight about,” “But the good news is that, as couples spend more and more time together, they start to become more similar, both because of their many shared experiences and because of deliberate efforts to get along.”

 A couple’s happiness is based on how they manage their affairs.
-Lack of communication is one of the reasons for divorce whether they are from same religion or from different religions or races.
-No one wants to hear this, but Islam, the religion of common sense has made room for divorce, so the individuals can continue to live on with their lives with least misery.
+Lack of communication is one of the reasons for divorce whether they are from the same religion or from different religions or races.
+No one wants to hear this, but Islam, the religion of common sense has made room for divorce, so the individuals can continue to live on with their lives with the least misery.
 Acknowledging this fact may actually strengthen the relationships and become an antidote to divorces.
-Remember, God does not prefer disharmony but would accept if harmony of each individual is preserved by divorce.
+Remember, God does not prefer disharmony but would accept if the harmony of each individual is preserved by divorce.

 Our comfort zone is directly proportional to the predictability of our environment; the greatest conformity produces maximum comfort greater security and minimal conflict.
 It is in this context, I am addressing the issue of a Muslim woman marrying a non-Muslim man.

 On the face of it, it sounds like a discriminatory practice that a Muslim man can marry a non-Muslim woman; whereas a Muslim woman cannot do the same.
 It is not only discouraging but declared to be wrong and some have gone on to say that you are out of the pale of Islam and even against Islam.

 This discriminatory practice is cultural and has worked in societies where women are economically and socially dependent, thus are subservient to men.
 However, our women, the American Muslim women are neither economically, nor socially dependent on men and nor should they be subservient to men.
 We are all created equal!